 We thoroughly love how versatile these little oil bottles are!
 Even our dogs love them!
-I personally have a Rottweiler and a Newfoundland who often lounge near the diffuser, and are right at our side when we open our oils case.
+I personally have a Rottweiler and a Newfoundland who often lounge near the diffuser, and are right at my side when opening our oils case.
 My dogs have enjoyed using oils for everything between ear cleaning needs to repelling pests, and even have oils in their fur shampoo.

-Size does matter, so please make sure you dilute more for smaller dogs.
-We have 2 dogs that weigh about 100 lbs.
+My two dogs weigh 100-120 lbs.
 When I put oils together for them I tend to dilute about 2-5 drops per 5ml.
 For smaller dogs I recommend diluting more.
 Basically, I tend to treat dogs like children when it comes to safety and dilutions.
 If your dog is under 50 lbs, consider diluting your oils 1 drop per 5ml.

 Sometimes my dogs lounge next to the table our diffuser is on in the living room, sometimes they hang out on the opposite side of the room, and sometimes they leave the room… the important part is they are given a choice.